tdg5/reqless-py/README.md

 client.events.listen()
 ```

-If you're interested in, say, getting growl or campfire notifications, you
-should check out the `qless-growl` and `qless-campfire` ruby gems.

 ### Retries

 Workers sometimes die.
 That's an unfortunate reality of life.
 We try to
 mitigate the effects of this by insisting that workers heartbeat their jobs to
 ensure that they do not get dropped.
-That said, `qless` server will
+That said, `reqless` server will
 automatically requeue jobs that do get "stalled" up to the provided number of
 retries (default is 5).
 Since underpants profit can sometimes go awry, maybe
 you want to retry a particular heist several times: